CleverCloud/documentation/content/guides/go-echoip.md

  your IP address.

-This doc explains how to install and configure Echoip from source.
+This doc explains how to install and configure EchoIP from source.

 ## How to Configure and Deploy EchoIP on Clever Cloud